stan-dev/cmdstanpy/docsrc/workflow.rst

     my_model.exe_file
     my_model.code()

-.. _model-compilation:
+The method :meth:`cmdstanpy.CmdStanModel.compile` is used to compile the model as needed.

-The `CmdStanModel` class provides a `compile` method which can be used to recompile the model as needed and and the argument `force=True` can be used to insure that the Stan program is recompiled, even if the timestamp on the executable file is new than the timestamp on the Stan program file.
+When the argument ``force=True`` is present, CmdStanPy will always compile the model, even if the existing executable file is newer than the Stan program file.

 Model compilation is carried out via the GNU Make build tool.
 The CmdStan ``makefile`` contains a set of general rules which